danielsollondon/azvmimagebuilder/quickquickstarts/3_Creating_a_Custom_Image_using_Red_Hat_Subscription_Licences_SIG/readme.md

-# Create a custom RHEL image using a RHEL ISO where you can use eligible Red Hat licences
+# Create a Custom Image from a RHEL ISO, then Distribute and Version over Multiple Regions

-This article is to show you how you can create a basic customized image using the Azure VM Image Builder.
+This article is to show you how you can create a customized image using the Azure VM Image Builder from a RHEL ISO, and distribute to two Azure regions..

 To use this Quick Quickstarts, this can all be done using the Azure [Cloudshell from the Portal](https://azure.microsoft.com/en-us/features/cloud-shell/).
 Simply copy and paste the code from here, at a miniumum, just update the **subscriptionID, rhelChecksum, rhelLinkAddress** variables below.